ACP3/cms/README.md

 -   Wordlike text input with the WYSIWYG-Editors CKEditor and TinyMCE
 -   Easy to customize: Layout based on html templates, which can be styled with CSS
 -   Search engine optimized URIs
--   Access Control Lists, which allow fine grained permissions
+-   Access Control Lists, which allow fine-grained permissions

 If you want to find out more information about the features and the requirements, just go to the official [Project-Website](http://www.acp3-cms.net).

 ## Installation

-To install the current development version directly from github, you have to do the following steps:
+To install the current development version directly from GitLab, you have to do the following steps:

 Clone the repository into a new directory: